bli neder

 Definitions

 • interj.
-"Literally, 'without vowing', this is added to any casual promise to avoid it being taken as an absolute undertaking."
-(Glinert)
+An expression meaning 'without vowing' that is added to a casual promise to avoid it being taken too seriously.

 Example Sentences